jondkent/sigstore-local-deployment/README.md

 ### Go packages

-The following are provided are go packages:
+The following are provided are go packages (see `make help` for target details):

 * Simple OCI registry
 * cosign